 Porting iTunes into the Motorola Rokr demonstrated to Apple the potential of a digital media store.
 From the success of iTunes they would go on to launch the most popular smartphone iPhone and the amazing iPad.

 This media store could handle Music, Applications, Video and lately Books and Magazines.
 It also served as a platform for developers to trade – in that, any developer could market their digital content like apps, music, books, software and so on.
-This was in the days when developers would launch software which would in a few days it would end up on torrent sites.
+This was in the days when developers would launch software and within a few days it would end up on torrent sites.

 The integration of the iPod into a smartphone to create the iPhone helped drive its success even further as most of the industry turned their full attention on “iPhone Killing” leaving the iPod a clear field and hence the current smartphone battle.